minvws/nl-covid19-coronacheck-app-ios/README.md

 Localization is managed in a [lokalise](https://lokalise.com) project.

-.`strings` files can be downloaded from lokalise using command `make download_translations`.
+Localisation assets can be downloaded from lokalise using the command `make download_translations`.

 The Lokalise CLI (which this triggers) downloads separate `.strings` and `.stringsdict` files for the Holder and Verifier projects.